 Important Paperwork: We all know that paper can accumulate quickly and at the end of the year it seems like your kids come home with mountains of paperwork everyday.
 It is honestly hard to figure out what papers to keep and what to let go of.
 Things like old homework assignments or weekly classroom updates and announcements, that you know your kids won’t need again should be recycled to cut down on clutter.
 Things like summer reading assignments should be posted in an area you and your kids see frequently, like a family command center or above your kid’s desks so that no one is rushing around the first week of school trying to get the assignment done.
 Any school files and documents you will need for next school year should be stored in a labeled folder with your other important documents, preferably your mail drop zone.
 This way those documents will be easy to find when the craziness of back to school rolls around in September.

 Artwork: The end of the year is a great time for you and your kids to go through all artwork that’s been completed throughout the school year.
 Um, yes...you read that right.
 You AND your kids (age dependent).
 Determine what pieces to keep and what pieces can be recycled.
 You can frame and display favorites and store the rest in individual keepsake boxes labeled for each kid.
-And, if you’re trying to cut down on the amount of physical paper you’re keeping use apps like Genius Scan (link to Genius Scan) to create a digital version of the artwork that can be referenced later.
-Another great idea is to create a book that your kids can look at often with all of their artwork projects (link discount to Artchive code RACHELROSENTHAL)
+And, if you’re trying to cut down on the amount of physical paper you’re keeping use apps like Genius Scan to create a digital version of the artwork that can be referenced later.
+Another great idea is to create a book that your kids can look at often with all of their artwork projects (use code RACHELROSENTHAL to save!)

 Left-Over School Supplies: This is honestly one of the bigger categories for what comes home in my girls’ backpacks and the task that takes the longest but it is the task with the highest value.
 For my family, seeing what we still have and what works (and doesn’t), is a great way for me to start my shopping list for the Fall.
 It allows me to also save money buying things that are still in working condition.
 Start with discarding what’s no longer functioning (i.e. used up pens and pencils, dried up glue sticks, and broken binders, etc.) and then move on to what’s no longer age appropriate (i.e. folders with popular TV characters your kids might not want to use next year).
 From there, review what’s left to determine if it should be donated or if should stay, and then categorize and store all the keepers in a bin in a storage room to be easily accessed for next year.